Trump rallies support for Republican in North Carolina special election, with eye on 2020

 “No, I don’t see it as a bellwether,” Trump told reporters before he left the White House.

-U.S. Vice President Mike Pence also campaigned for Bishop on Monday, speaking at a “Get out the Vote” event with the candidate in the town of Wingate.
+Earlier on Monday, Pence attended a “Get out the Vote” event with Bishop in the town of Wingate.
 He urged voters to turn out in Union County, a suburban Charlotte county that some analysts say could be a key battleground in the race.

 The district was already getting more competitive in 2018 when McCready lost narrowly before state officials ruled the election was marred by an absentee-ballot fraud scheme that benefited McCready’s then-opponent, Republican Mark Harris.
 A new election was ordered, and Harris declined to run again.